-This easy Buffalo Chicken Dip will be the star of your next party.
-The recipe uses rotisserie chicken for added flavor and tenderness.
-The results are savory, cheesy, and packed with flavor!
-Best of all, it’s ready in less than 30 minutes, and leftovers can be easily reheated.
+Buffalo Chicken Dip is an easy recipe that will be the star of your next party.
+The recipe uses rotisserie chicken for convenience, added flavor and tenderness.
+The results are savory, cheesy, gooey, and packed with flavor!
+Best of all, this buffalo chicken dip recipe is ready in less than 30 minutes, and leftovers can be easily reheated.
+You’ll definitely want to serve this to guests, because it’s hard not to eat the entire batch at once!

 However, when it comes to this cheesy buffalo chicken dip, I prefer the classic buffalo chicken wing flavors.
 The subtle bite and acidity of the hot sauce pairs so well with the creaminess of the other dip ingredients (cream cheese, sour cream, blue cheese… this is not a low fat recipe).